rajindersingh041/go-auth-sessions/docs/SERVICE_GUIDE.md

 ## 📋 Overview

-The application follows a **domain-driven design** with each service being completely self-contained.
-To add a new service, you'll need to create the complete domain structure and wire it into the dependency injection system.
+The application follows **domain-driven design** with complete service separation.
+Each domain (User, Product, Order, Invoice) is completely self-contained with its own models, service logic, HTTP handlers, and database repositories.

+**Current Architecture**: 4 complete domains with PostgreSQL and ClickHouse support, JWT authentication, and comprehensive business logic.

 ## 🚀 Step-by-Step Guide